 44 Awesome Things You Must Do in Tbilisi: A Complete Guide to the Georgian Capital

 Wondering what to do in Tbilisi?
 I’ve got you covered.
-From attractions, parks, cool bars, pretty churches, and more—here you go.
+From attractions, parks, cool bars, pretty churches, and more – here you go.
 This is a complete guide to the Georgian capital.
 In no particular order, here are 44 awesome things you must do in Tbilisi!

 1) Fabrika

 Chances are, you might just be staying in Fabrika and therefore it could probably be your first starting point in the city.
-Fabrika isn’t just a hostel—it’s a bar, restaurant/café, and community complex all in one.
+Fabrika isn’t just a hostel – it’s a bar, restaurant/café, and community complex all in one.
 The courtyard is full of small hipster-y shops, bars, cafes, and looks perfect in the evening with the lights strung up.
 They also have a rooftop terrace!
 Read my hostel review here.

 2) Wine Cellar

 On my blog post of the best bars in Tbilisi, I wasn’t exactly sure how to put “some lady’s basement” on it.
 But if you’re looking for a unique experience, you’ll see the “WINE” signs with an arrow pointing you in the right direction, where you can enjoy homemade qveri wine in this woman’s basement.
 Look for the signs on Mazniashvili street between Davit Aghmashenebli Avenue and Tsinamdzgvrishvili Street.
 It’s just around the corner from Fabrika.
+Update from 2026: I don’t know if this spot is still going, if anyone has information please let me know!

 3) Davit Agmashenebeli Avenue